Make It 10: Rafael Nadal Sweeps French Open Final, Adding To His Record

 Sometimes, though, things go precisely as planned.

-Rafael Nadal swept the men's French Open final on Sunday, 6-2, 6-3, 6-1, laying down an overwhelming performance Sunday against Stan Wawrinka.
+Rafael Nadal swept the men's French Open final in straight sets Sunday, 6-2, 6-3, 6-1, laying down an overwhelming performance Sunday against Stan Wawrinka.
 From the opening serve, the win was almost never in doubt for the 31-year-old Spaniard, who now has a record 10 French Open victories to his name.

 Nadal has never lost a final at Roland Garros.